-If your combined marks for HSC Mathematics Ext 1 and Ext 2 are greater than 193 out of 200, we encourage you to join our Talented Students tutorials, scheduled on Thursday 1pm for the Algebra tutorial (H13D - Tutorial 1) and Monday 10am for the Calculus tutorial (M10E - Tutorial 2).
-These tutorials replace the regular tutorials for MATH1141.
+If your combined marks for HSC Mathematics Ext 1 and Ext 2 are greater than 193 out of 200, we encourage you to join our Talented Students tutorials, scheduled on This tutorial is your regular weekly tutorial class.

-If you want to join these Talented Students tutorials email the First Year Office (fy.MathsStats followed by @unsw.edu.au) with your HSC Mathematics Ext 1 and Ext 2 marks and we will enrol you into MATH1141.
+If you want to join these Talented Students tutorials email the First Year Office - fy.MathsStats@unsw.edu.au with your HSC Mathematics Ext 1 and Ext 2 marks and we will enrol you into MATH1141.

 Other MATH1141 students interested in this Talented Students group should contact Professor Jie Du, Talented Student Director email@example.com

 MATH1141 is divided into two broad areas: Algebra and Calculus.